elephantscale/es-training-new/cassandra/slides/Cassandra_Data_Modeling_1.md

  * TTL–Time To Live (in seconds)

- * Determines how long the value will be “alive”
+ * Determines how long the value will be "alive"

- * After that, the value “disappears”
+ * After that, the value "disappears"

  * INSERT INTO < table name > (column names)VALUES (column values) USING TTL <# seconds>;